Ethylyikes/DAE/README.md

+# About DAE
+We propose the Dual-Aspect Empathy Framework (DAE), which derives creator and reader perspectives by fusing separately modeled cognitive and emotional empathy.
+Creators’ cognitive strategies and affective appeals are analyzed, while Large Language Models (LLMs) simulate readers’ judgments and emotional reactions, providing richer and more human-like signals than conventional classifiers, and partially alleviating the analytical challenge posed by insufficient human feedback.
+An empathy-aware filtering mechanism is further designed to refine outputs, enhancing authenticity and diversity.
+The pipeline integrates multimodal feature extraction, empathy-oriented representation learning, LLM-based reader simulation, and empathy-aware filtering.
+Experiments on benchmark datasets such as PolitiFact, GossipCop and Pheme show that the fusion-based DAE consistently outperforms state-of-the-art baselines, offering a novel and human-centric paradigm for misinformation detection.

 # Run DAE

 This repo contains two stages before training: (1) generate comments with OpenAI, (2) clean / filter the generated comments, and finally (3) train three datasets (GossipCop, PHEME, PolitiFact) with the provided `run.sh` scripts.